Investigators' toolkit

 Never put yourself in danger to deal with a safeguarding, complaint or compliance issue.
 Girlguiding does not expect you to do so.

-If you are worried about your own safety, seek help from your local leadership team as soon as you can.
-There may be occasions where you feel you are not the right person to manage a concern because of your own personal relationships or experiences, or because of the nature of the concern.
+If you’re worried about your own safety, seek help from your local leadership team as soon as you can.
+There may be occasions where you feel you aren’t the right person to manage a concern because of the nature of the concern.

 You are not alone.
 Ask for help and support from your team or the HQ teams.